USC Logo

 USC Emblem

 The abbreviation is now the reference element.
-Moreover, it means not only the name of the university.
-“SC” conveys two concepts at once: “Sociedad Conocimiento” and “Santiago de Compostela” (the name of the city in which the university is located and its social status).
+Moreover, it does not only refer to the university’s name.
+“SC” conveys two concepts at once: “Sociedad Conocimiento” and “Santiago de Compostela” (the name of the city where the university is located and the university’s social status).
 That is why the symbols are placed in a separate square.
 There is a “U” sign outside of it.
-It gives the logo modernity and dynamics.
+It gives the logo a modern, dynamic feel.

-Inside the geometric figure is written the detailed name of the educational institution, divided into three tiers.
-Upper – “Universidade”, middle – “De Santiago”, lower – “De Compostela”.
+Inside the geometric figure, the educational institution’s detailed name is written in three tiers.
+Upper “Universidade”, middle “De Santiago”, lower “De Compostela”.
 All words are in capital letters.

 For the abbreviation “USC,” the developers used the Utopia font.
-It is a balanced typeface, rounded, streamlined, and serif.
-The letters are in upper case, which gives the inscriptions a personal uniqueness.
+It is a balanced serif typeface, rounded and streamlined.
+The letters are in uppercase, which gives the inscriptions a personal quality.

-The university’s full name, “Universidade de Santiago de Compostela,” is made in Lucida font.
-Due to the variety of types, it balances between modernity and avant-garde.
-Emphasizes its severity the high status of the educational institution and expresses its individuality.
+The university’s full name, “Universidade de Santiago de Compostela,” is set in Lucida.
+Due to the variety of types, it balances modernity and avant-garde.
+It emphasizes the educational institution’s severity and high status and expresses its individuality.

-The university logo’s original colors are blue (symbol of continuity, consistency, continuity) and white Pantone.
+The university logo’s original colors are blue (a symbol of continuity and consistency) and white Pantone.
 In some cases, cobalt and black are used.

 What is the font of the USC logo?